FAQ

 What is Carbon Measures?

-Carbon Measures is a global coalition representing major businesses from diverse industries and geographies establishing a more accurate carbon accounting framework and driving market-based solutions to reduce emissions at the lowest cost.
+Carbon Measures is a global coalition representing major businesses from diverse industries and geographies, establishing an investment-grade, product-level accounting framework and driving market-based solutions to reduce emissions at the lowest cost.
+We are focused on driving innovation to unlock the underlying conditions required to drive market success for the products and services required to reduce carbon emissions at scale – investment-grade product-level data and product-level regulation for the highest-emitting products.

 What is the goal of Carbon Measures?

-Carbon Measures is calling for new policy that unlocks innovation, competition and the power of the market.
-Product-level carbon intensity standards, based on verifiable data informed by an enhanced emissions accounting framework, can create markets in which businesses are rewarded for investing in low-carbon production.
+Carbon Measures is calling for new policy that unlocks innovation, competition, and the power of the market.
+Product-level carbon intensity standards, based on verifiable data informed by an enhanced emissions accounting framework, could create markets in which businesses are rewarded for investing in low-carbon production.

 Who are members of Carbon Measures?